Previously known as The Transformation Trust

 How to book:

-This programme is full for the academic year 2019-20 but you can register your school interest for 2020-21 with no obligation by clicking here to complete and submit the ‘expression of interest form’.
+You can register your school's interest for 2020-21 with no obligation by clicking here to complete and submit the ‘expression of interest form’.

 How places are allocated: